 Capital assets consist of purchased equipment and leased buildings used by the organization in its daily operations.
-The balances for FY21 were adjusted to include the MPO's office lease in accordance with GASB Statement No. 87 Leases.

 For more detailed information regarding the Lake-Sumter MPO's capital assets, please refer to Notes 1 and 4 to the financial statements.